albertus82/cyclesmod/README.md

    * Level 4/5: 1 sec. = `120`.
    * Level 5/5 (Pro): 1 sec. = `160`.

-* **Grip**: bike's slip threshold, which determines the speed with which it is possible to take curves.
+* **Grip**: skid threshold, which determines the speed with which it is possible to take curves.
 Valid values between `0` (the bike skids immediately and does not turn at all) and `65535` (the bike never skids).

 * **Braking speed**: determines the stopping time of the motorcycle.
 Valid values between `0` (the bike does not brake, on the contrary, friction and aerodynamic resistance are eliminated) and `65535` (the bike stops instantly on brake).

 * **Spin threshold**: ease with which the bike spins while skidding around a corner.
-Valid values between `0` (the bike spins at the first hint of skidding) and `65535` (the bike never spins).
+Valid values between `0` (the bike spins at the first hint of skidding) and `32767` (the bike never spins).

-* **RPM downshift**: significant only for the lower difficulty levels that involve automatic transmission; it determines the speed below which the automatic transmission engages a lower gear, if available.
+* **RPM downshift**: significant only for difficulty levels 1 and 2 that involve automatic transmission; it determines the speed below which the automatic transmission engages a lower gear, if available.
 Valid values between `0` (never downshifts) and `32767` RPM (downshifts continuously, in fact it makes shifting impossible).

 > There are also three values of unknown meaning, probably irrelevant, which can in any case be modified for experimental purposes.